 Prevention: How Men and Boys Can Help!

-90% of abusers and rapists are men BUT most men are not abusive or violent.
+90% of abusers and perpetrators of gender-based violence are men BUT most men are not abusive or violent.
 To end domestic and sexual violence, men and boys need to be part of the solution and use their voice for change.

 Join the White Ribbon Campaign!

 The goal of the White Ribbon Campaign is to end violence against women by engaging men in the process of personal, relational and social change.

 We encourage men to take a personal pledge – and then try to incorporate – seven behaviors identified by the International White Ribbon Campaign Committee to help end gender-based violence and promote gender equity, healthy relationships and positive ideals of masculinity: